• D.C.

 AD

-Shares in Google’s parent company Alphabet dipped following the ruling and were down 2.44% at market close, according to CNBC.
+Shares in Google’s parent company Alphabet dipped following the ruling and were down 2.44% at market close on Monday, but had ticked back up slightly after hours.

 AD